 They let any marshal out on the course know that they can collect nearby signs and leave their post.

-This role is compulsory in the UK but please note that not all events in our parkrun world have a tail runner.
+This role is compulsory in the UK but please note that not all events in our parkrun world have a tail walker.

 Volunteers undertaking this role receive both a run credit and a volunteer credit.

 A VI Guide accompanies a visually impaired parkrunner around the course and receives both a run credit and a volunteer credit when carrying out this role.
 This role can also be applied when supporting a volunteer with a visual impairment.

 The Sign Language Support volunteer signs the first timer brief and the pre-run brief for our deaf and hard of hearing participants.